connellw/ConnellwBlog/_drafts/look-no-controllers.md

 MediatR has [it's own pipeline](https://lostechies.com/jimmybogard/2014/09/09/tackling-cross-cutting-concerns-with-a-mediator-pipeline/), where usually I would will also dispatch domain events and commit the unit of work.
 We could easily to move our validation to that pipeline instead.

-The main difference is that the MediatR request handler must return the defined response type, whereas the Uncontrollable handler can return any object.
+The main difference is that the MediatR request handler must return the defined response type, whereas the Controlless handler can return any object.

 # Responding